Four Insights on Organisational Performance Management

 In my book, the meeting that really makes the difference is the weekly one.
 Yes, there are the key numbers but the most important part is the discussion around the Top 3 contributions of each person.
 How does this work?
 Simple…each week each attendee tells the rest of the group how they have fared in delivering on their Top 3 critical promises from the previous week, what their promises are for the coming week, and just where they need help from the rest of the team.
 The team leader juggles these promises to make sure that the organisation makes steady progress week by week on delivering today’s business results and tomorrow’s strategic initiatives.
 Baby steps on a weekly basis get you to the monthly, quarterly, and annual objectives you have set.
 This approach keeps that integrated plan in front of the team all the time with no room to park actions for later.
 Progress is driven by peer accountability…it is a very powerful driving force.
 It is very motivating to be able to report regular progress.
 Of course, the key is in making sure that each person’s promises for the next week are the right ones.
 This is the leader’s responsibility.

 In a recent role, it was heart-warming to see how execution improved once we introduced this kind of routine.
 To start with, there were quite a few who had zero or little progress to report but we soon saw more thought going into promises and crisper delivery.

-An important aspect of management folllows each of these routines…feedback to those team members who were not part of the discussions.
+An important aspect of management follows each of these routines…feedback to those team members who were not part of the discussions.
 I found a weekly All-Hands meeting to be a useful vehicle for this sharing.
-It allows different levels of the organisation to engage and demystifies a lot of what is going on in the business for lower level staff.
+It allows different levels of the organisation to engage and demystifies a lot of what is going on in the business for lower-level staff.
 It also allows direct communication from the top of the organisation on important matters, avoiding broken telephone syndrome.